Nicholas Burrowes: Who Chose this Environment for Your Brand?

 There was a time when a media placement meant something because someone in the chain paid attention and chose it carefully.

 That option hasn’t gone anywhere.
-What’s changed is whether anyone in the chain feels responsible for making that choice
+What’s changed is whether anyone still feels responsible for making that choice.

-If you want to talk about what context means for your brand, get in touch. (or if you want to know if you’re on the list of brands in this space)
+If you want to talk about what context means for your brand, get in touch. (or if you just want to know if you’re on the list of the many brands in this space)

 Nicholas Burrowes is General Manager of The Pluto Group/Homestyle and board member of the Magazine Publishers Association (MPA).